Cigar: Wrapper

 In general, dark wrappers add a touch of sweetness, while light ones add a hint of dryness to the taste.

 Binder

 Beneath the wrapper is a small bunch of "filler" leaves bound together inside of a leaf called a "binder" (Spanish: capote).
 The binder leaf is typically the sun-saturated leaf from the top part of a tobacco plant and is selected for its elasticity and durability in the rolling process.
 Unlike the wrapper leaf, which must be uniform in appearance and smooth in texture, the binder leaf may show evidence of physical blemishes or lack uniform coloration.
-The binder leaf is generally considerably thicker and hardier than the wrapper leaf surrounding it.
+The binder leaf is generally thicker and hardier than the wrapper leaf surrounding it.